 Improper repair voids the tire Limited Warranty.
-See "Limited Warranty" in this manual.
+See "Limited Warranty" in the Tire Warranty Details Manual under a separate publication.

-RFT (Run-Flat Technology) Tires: In addition to the above, there are recommendations specific to the repair of RFT tires; see "RFT Tires with Run-Flat Technology" in this manual.
+RFT (Run-Flat Technology) Tires: In addition to the above, there are recommendations specific to the repair of RFT tires, including Self-Supporting Tires (SST) and Extended Mobility Tires (EMT); see "RFT Tires with Run-Flat Technology" in this manual.